 I pushed my shot left and made a great up and down for par – so far a good start to the round

-9th was playing to the wind and a long hole.
+9th hole at Streamsong Black was playing to the wind and a long hole.
 I hit driver, 3 wood to the green.
 It is difficult to see on above picture, but the green is shaped like a bowl leading most balls into the middle of the green.
 Mine ended up pretty close to the hole and I converted for a really good birdie on a tough hole.

 Short par 3, but well protected by bunkers.
 I hit a tee shot over the back into the bunker and made bogey.

-18th on black is my favourite hole on all of the Streamsong courses.
+18th on Streamsong Black is my favourite hole on all of the Streamsong courses.
 A really well designed and risk/reward finishing hole.
 I hit a decent drive and had 190m to the hole.

 I went for the green in my second shot and was a little bit long which left me with a tough bunker shot.
 The greens slope towards the water so I still had a long putt for birdie.
 Made par and shot 80.
 Back nine was not great, but I was happy the score.